Get Help

 - “I need support, not blame.”
 Even if I made a mistake, I’m being criminally targeted.
 That’s not my fault.

-If You’re Not Ready to Tell Family
+If Not Ready to Tell Family

 That’s okay.
-You can:
+We can:

 - Talk to a counsellor first (see Emotional Support above)